Word page

 Common questions

 • How do you pronounce doodad?
-It is usually pronounced DOO-dad.
+It is commonly pronounced DOO-dad.